LSE-ME204/me204-2024-project-jesatuts2/docs/index.md

 ![Navigating around the RTN website.
 URL slugs point to internal references to teams, meets, and years.](https://github.com/user-attachments/assets/297ddf3f-de9e-48e5-9bd7-17b9cd82d35f)
-*Navigating around the RTN website.
-URL slugs point to internal references to teams, meets, and years.*
+<div align="center">*Navigating around the RTN website.
+URL slugs point to internal references to teams, meets, and years.*</div>

 As a consequence of this intuitive web structure, I started off scraping directly using Scrapy; using the slugs from the `<a>` tags to get the next set of links to scrape from.
 This became very slow, very fast.
 RTN has a lovely interface, but the pages load s l o w l y.
 This wasn't working.